Dr. Sarah Moyer, Chief Health Strategist

 As the Chief Health Strategist for the city of Louisville, Ky., Dr. Sarah Moyer believes engaging all parts of the community to implement bold, innovative ideas will lead to improved health outcomes for everyone.

-She leads a team of 220 employees at the Louisville Metro Dept. of Public Health and Wellness where values such as quality, innovation, collaboration, integrity and grit are championed and a vision of creating a healthy Louisville where everyone and every community thrives is shared by all.
+She leads a team of 275 employees at the Louisville Metro Department of Public Health and Wellness (LMPHW) where values such as quality, innovation, collaboration, integrity and grit are championed and the department’s vision of creating a healthy Louisville where everyone and every community thrives is shared by all.

-Dr. Moyer also holds an appointment to the faculty of the University of Louisville School of Public Health and Information Sciences where she helps educate and inspire the next generation of public health leaders and professionals.
+Dr. Moyer is an Associate Professor at the University of Louisville School of Public Health and Information Sciences where she helps educate and inspire the next generation of public health leaders and professionals.
 She is a board-certified family physician.

-Dr. Moyer earned a Doctor of Medicine from the Temple University School of Medicine in Philadelphia.
+Dr. Moyer earned a Doctor of Medicine from the Temple University School of Medicine in Philadelphia and received the Temple Alumni Award in 2020.
 She completed her Family Medicine Residency at the Wake Forest School of Medicine and earned a Master’s in Public Health with honors from Dartmouth.
 She earned her undergraduate degree from Colorado College.

 She is married to Dr. Jed Moyer, a pediatric orthopedic physician with Norton Healthcare.
 In her free time, she loves spending time with her husband and their four children, playing in nature and exploring Louisville’s amazing parks and playgrounds.